erikjh/CS3443-Mystery-Game-Team-Project/Mystery Project2/README.md

 ## Repo for the Mystery Gang in CS3443 (Summer 2022)

 ## General Information
-This is a simple JavaFX murder mystery game, where the user explores the murder scene, discover clues, question suspects, all with the goal of figuring out who is guilty of the murder.
+This is a simple JavaFX murder mystery game, where the user explores the scene of a murder, discovers clues, questions suspects, all with the goal of figuring out who is the murderer. <br />
 This project is our course group project all done within the Eclipse IDE.

+## Group Members
+* Clowey Adams - Team Captain <br />
+* David Chenevert - Member <br />
+* Erik Hernandez - Member <br />
+* Miguel Rodriguez - Member <br />

 ## Tools & Versions used
 * JavaSE-1.8